Acts of John: Dating and history

 Many scholars think that versions of the episode considered to belong to the Acts of John were already circulating in the second century.

 The names of any authors involved in the project are unknown.
 One older tradition associated the texts with one Leucius Charinus, a companion of John, but his name does not appear in the text and modern scholars do not think he was involved in composing them.

 Some version of the Acts of John containing at least portions of Section B and the Lycomedes episode was rejected as heretical by the Second Council of Nicaea in AD 787.
 The exact contents of the Acts of John known to participants in the Council is unknown.

 The Stichometry of Nicephorus, a ninth century stichometry, gives the length of an Acts of John text as 2,500 lines.

 Polymorphic christology, seen in Section B, developed mostly during the second century, lending credence to the second century development date.

+In culture

+The composer Gustav Holst wrote The Hymn of Jesus, a work for choir and orchestra and first performed in 1920, with lyrics based on his own personal translation of the Acts of John.